chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 <p style="text-align: center;"><b>Figure 6</b>: Core Corpora database object relational diagram.
 The original Lucidchart that will be edited and kept up is <a href=https://app.lucidchart.com/invitations/accept/039b8ec2-81a2-4916-906f-e5a71851369a>here</a>.</p>

-#### Submission vs. Project Entities
+#### Submission vs. Collection Entities

-One of the more confusing parts of the above data model is distinguishing between the concept of a submission and a project.
+One of the more confusing parts of the above data model is distinguishing between the concept of a submission and a collection.
 Using the Github metaphor is helpful:

-- A **project** is the master branch of a Github repository.
+- A **collection** is the master branch of a Github repository.
-- A **submission** is a pull request on a particular repository (or **project**).
+- A **submission** is a pull request on a particular repository (or **collection**).

-For simplicity, we can say that for now, there can only be one open submission on a project at any given time (boom, merge conflicts resolved!).
+For simplicity, we can say that for now, there can only be one open submission on a collection at any given time (boom, merge conflicts resolved!).
 There are a few characteristics that fall out quite nicely with this metaphor.
-A project entity can be seen as the public facing immutable entity that has public facing cellxgene URL links and is searchable in the data portal.
-A submission allows a user to edit a project, _even previously published ones_, and fiddle with their live changes until satisfaction at which point the publication _replaces_ the existing project (under the hood, it might not be a full delete->recreate, but we’re talking conceptually here) thus enforcing immutability.
+A collection entity can be seen as the public facing immutable entity that has public facing cellxgene URL links and is searchable in the data portal.
+A submission allows a user to edit a collection, _even previously published ones_, and fiddle with their live changes until satisfaction at which point the publication _replaces_ the existing collection (under the hood, it might not be a full delete->recreate, but we’re talking conceptually here) thus enforcing immutability.

 ### API Design